tylerjsmith111/GeneralizIT/README.md

 GeneralizIT is a Python-based library designed for conducting Generalizability Theory (GT) analyses.
 The library supports multiple research designs and provides tools to calculate ANOVA tables, generalizability coefficients (G coefficients), and decision (D) studies.

-It is particularly useful for researchers and practitioners who work with multi-faceted designs and want to quantify the reliability and generalizability of their measurements.
+Generalizability Theory extends classical test theory by estimating multiple sources of error variance, providing a more flexible and detailed approach to reliability assessment.
+This makes it particularly useful for researchers and practitioners who work with multi-faceted designs and want to quantify the reliability and generalizability of their measurements across different facets (e.g., raters, items, occasions).

 ## Features

-- **Support for Various Designs:** Handles different research designs (e.g., crossed, nested).
+- **Support for Various Designs:** Handles different research designs (fully crossed, partially nested) with user-friendly syntax
+- **Robust to Data Issues:** Supports unbalanced designs and can handle missing data
 - **Automated Data Cleaning:** Prepares your data by dropping unnecessary columns and normalizing names.
-- **ANOVA Calculation:** Produces ANOVA tables specific to your design.
+- **ANOVA Calculation:** Produces ANOVA tables specific to your design using Analogous ANOVA based on Henderson's Method I
 - **G Coefficients:** Computes generalizability coefficients to assess reliability.
-- **D Studies:** Performs decision studies with customizable levels for facets.
+- **D Studies:** Performs decision studies with customizable levels for facets to optimize measurement protocols
-- **Summaries:** Provides concise summaries for ANOVA, G coefficients, and D studies.
+- **Summaries:** Provides concise summaries for ANOVA, G coefficients, and D studies

 ## Installation
 ```python
 pip install generalizit
 ```
+It is recommended to create a Python environment with Python 3.8 or higher.

-To use this library, the following dependencies are installed alongside the package:
+The following dependencies are installed alongside the package:

 - `pandas`
 - `numpy`